OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_astropy.md

 #### Description

 [Gammapy](https://gammapy.readthedocs.org/en/latest/) is a Python package for professional gamma-ray astronomers.
-We are looking for someone that's interested to work on a few small tasks, each taking a few weeks of the GSoC total time.
+We are looking for someone that's interested towork on a few distinct data analysis tasks, each taking a few weeks of the GSoC total time.
 Gammapy is a very young project, and there's a lot to do.
 Examples of what needs to be done include implementing new algorithms (e.g. image reprojection, source detection, region-based analysis), bringing existing prototype algorithms to production (improve API and implementation, add tests and docs) as well as grunt work that's needed to go towards production quality and a Gammapy 1.0 release this fall (e.g. set up continuous integration for example IPython notebooks or adding more tests).
 To get an idea of what is going on in Gammapy and what still needs to be done, please check out the project on Github (https://github.com/gammapy/gammapy) and browse the documentation a bit (or try out the examples) and if this looks interesting to you, send us an email and let us know what your skills and interests are.

 ### Implement PSF photometry for fitting several overlapping objects at once